- We depart London on an overnight flight to Delhi.

 - Pench’s typical dry deciduous forest of teak trees supports a rich variety of wildlife, in addition to tiger, leopard, dhole (Indian wild dog), gaur (Indian bison), sambar, chital and sloth bear are all seen here.
 The birdlife is also first class.
 The open habitat lends itself to wildlife viewing, but also offers striking views of the area’s natural beauty.
 The landscape and its creatures inspired Rudyard Kipling and appear in his classic tale, the Jungle Book.

 - Accommodation: Pench, 2-nights on full board basis.

-- On the morning of day fourteen we leave Pench for our drive to Tadoba National Park, where we check in for lunch before an afternoon jeep safari.
+- On the morning of day 14 we leave Pench for our drive to Tadoba Andhari Tiger Reserve, where we check in for lunch before an afternoon jeep safari.
 The next day we will have a full day of wildlife activities and a last chance for a grand tiger finale.

 - Maharashtra's largest and oldest national park, created in 1955, Tadoba is one of India’s 25 Project Tiger reserves.
-With its forested hills, glistening lakes and open grasslands, the park is simplistic in its beauty and provides a home to one of central India’s healthier tiger populations (estimated at around 60 individuals), as well as other rare Indian wildlife such as leopard, sloth bear, gaur, wild dog, hyena and many species of Indian deer.
+With its forested hills, glistening lakes and open grasslands, this beautiful park is home to an important population of tigers (estimated at around 60 individuals).
+Among the other classic Indian mammals found here are leopard, sloth bear, gaur, Asian wild dog and striped hyena.
 The area is also an ornithologist's paradise.
 Birds commonly seen here include brown fish owl, crested serpent eagle, grey junglefowl and oriental paradise flycatcher.

 - This morning we transfer by road to Nagpur, where we have lunch before our flight back to Delhi.
 We then transfer to the hotel and the rest of the day is free to do a city tour, explore the art and craft markets or just relax by the pool.
 In the evening we have our farewell dinner and meditate on our recent incredible wildlife encounters.